pjfl/p5-html-statetable/README.md

 - BUILD

-    Called after object instantiation it applys parameters from the query string in the request object if context has been provided
+    Called after object instantiation it applies parameters from the query string in the request object if context has been provided

 - add\_role( $role\_name, $class\_name )